Data Privacy for our Software

 - All client input is validated server-side.

-Collusion is a form of cheating in which two or more players signal their holdings or otherwise form a cheating partnership to the detriment of the other players at the same table.
+Collusion is a form of cheating in which two or more players signal their holdings in a game, or otherwise form a cheating partnership to the detriment of the other players at the same table.

 No matter how sophisticated the collusion is, it must involve a play of a hand that would not be played that way without collusion.
 Our detection methods are aimed to catch unusual play patterns and warn the security personnel, who will then make a thorough manual investigation.
 We will also investigate all players' reports about suspected collusion.